 “These applicants are all the same.”
-Shatter the mold with a resume title they can’t stop thinking about.
-Use our 30+ top-notch resume headline examples, plus tips and advice.
+Shatter the mold with a one-liner they can’t stop thinking about.
+But... what is a resume title?

 Caterer Resume Sample